-This indicator presents the proportion of those aged 15 years and over who had face-to-face contact and non-face-to-face contact with family (top graph) and friends (bottom graph) in the last week (at least once a week) as reported in the New Zealand General Social Survey.
-Family included immediate family, like parents, siblings, and other relatives (for example uncles, aunts, and in-laws).
+This indicator presents the proportion of those aged 15 years and over who had face-to-face contact and non-face-to-face contact with family (top graph) and friends (bottom graph) living in another household in the last week (at least once a week) as reported in the New Zealand General Social Survey.
+Family included immediate family, such as parents, siblings, and other relatives (for example, uncles, aunts, and in-laws).

 The figures show that most New Zealanders talk face-to-face with their family or friends regularly.
-In Canterbury, 60 percent of respondents had face-to-face contact with their family at least once a week; 75 percent reported face-to-face contact with friends at least once a week.
+In Canterbury in 2018, 57.4 percent of respondents had face-to-face contact with their family at least once a week; 77.3 percent reported face-to-face contact with friends at least once a week.
 Most Canterbury respondents also had regular non-face-to-face contact with family and friends.
-Approximately eight out of ten respondents had non-face-to-face contact with family (77.7%) or friends (80%) in the last week.
-Contact with family and friends for Canterbury respondents is similar to that for New Zealanders overall.
+Approximately eight out of ten respondents in 2018 had non-face-to-face contact with family (79.0%) or friends (82.7%) in the last week.
+Contact with family and friends for Canterbury respondents appears relatively similar to that for New Zealanders overall.

 Source: Statistics New Zealand.